What is API Testing?

 - There is no GUI available to test the application which makes difficult to give input values

-- Verifying and validating the output in different system is little difficult for testers
+- Validating and Verifying the output in different system is little difficult for testers

 - Parameters selection and categorization required to be known to the testers

-- Exception handling function needs to utilized and used properly
+- Exception handling function needs to be tested

 API consists of set of classes / functions / procedures which represent the business logic layer.
 If API is not tested properly, it may cause problems not only the API application but also in the calling application.
 It is an indispensable test in software engineering.